sharelifes/sharelifes.github.io/_posts/2024-09-03-welcome-to-my-blog.markdown

 Welcome to my blog, I'm Li Bochen, born in Tangshan, Hebei Province, China.
 Graduated from Hebei Normal University with a Bachelor of Engineering degree in Software Engineering in 2024.

 I worked as a software engineer at Bosch and Neusoft.
-Currently, I am in charge of technical support for ManageEngine related products in Zoho.
+Currently, I am in charge of technical support for ManageEngine products in Zoho.

-I have a variety of hobbies, such as astronomical observation, listening to music, photography, and traveling.
+I have a variety of hobbies, such as astronomical observation, listening to music, photography and traveling.

 I will share my life on this website and look forward to your visit!